Knowledgebase (2328)

 export default App;

 Run the code to launch the React app at localhost:3000.
-Once it's running, click on the "Convert" button to download the Word document converted from a TXT file:
+Once it's running, click on the "Convert" button to convert the PowerPoint presentation to PDF:

 - JavaScript